inbravo/aws-feature-set/README.md

 	- Allows for massive parallel processing
 	- It uses Columnar Data Storage
 		- Columnar data is stored sequentially on storage system.
 Hence low I/O and improved performance
-		- Columns have similar type of data. **N0 Indexes & Views** hence less storage required
+		- Columns have similar type of data. **No Indexes & Views** hence less storage required
 		- Advanced Compression (easier to do it via Columns instead of Rows – which have different data types)
 		- Based on data, appropriate data compression scheme is used
 - Redshift Pricing